Ty Jerome: Cleveland Cavaliers (2023–2025)

 On July 6, 2023, Jerome signed with the Cleveland Cavaliers.
 He played in only 15 minutes across two games for Cleveland before suffering a right ankle impingement in an October 27 games against the Oklahoma City Thunder.
 On January 25, 2024, Jerome underwent successful right ankle surgery and missed the remainder of the season.

 On November 20, 2024, Jerome scored 27 of a season-high 29 points in the first half of the Cavaliers' 128–100 win over the New Orleans Pelicans.
 On January 24, 2025, he would score a new career-high with 33 points made (including a perfect 8-of-8 shooting rate for three-point shots) off the bench in a 129–132 loss to the Philadelphia 76ers.
 Jerome ended up becoming the first Cavaliers player in franchise history to make eight three-pointers without missing a single attempt.

 On April 19, 2025, Jerome made his playoff debut during the first round of the playoffs, scoring 28 points alongside five rebounds and three assists in a 121–100 Game 1 win over the Miami Heat.

 Memphis Grizzlies (2025–present)

 On July 14, 2025, Jerome signed a three-year, $28 million contract with the Memphis Grizzlies.
+On October 20, Jerome was ruled out for at least four weeks after suffering a high-grade right calf strain during a preseason game against the Miami Heat.
+On November 22, it was reported that he would miss another 6-to-9 weeks in recovery from the strain.
+On January 31, 2026, Jerome made his Grizzlies and season debut, scoring a team-high 20 points in a 131-114 loss to the Minnesota Timberwolves.